 “What about Kleitomachos?”

-The public started to boo him, increasing in intensity as Lidia kept repeating the question.
+The public started to boo, increasing in intensity as Lidia repeated the question, over and over.

 A cascade of insults.